Using the Medit file format (.mesh/.sol) or the API functions

 - the time step (ignored by Mmg);

-- the type of data (1 for scalar data, 3 for vectorial ones and 9 for tensorial ones);
+- the type of data (1 for scalar data, 3 for vectorial ones and 9 for tensorial ones).
+Note that vectors can not be used to prescribe a size map;

 - the number of data (it must be the same number than the number of mesh nodes).